robogeek/wp-nofollow/readme.txt

 A manual installation can be done by downloading the plugin from its [github repository](https://github.com/robogeek/wp-nofollow).

 == Changelog ==

+= 1.5.5 =
+* We must use that meta tag so text encoding transfers through correctly
+* Remove spurious HTML/BODY tags that are automagically inserted

 = 1.5.4 =
 * Remove spurious insertion of meta tag